drunken-monkey-ops/Movie-Llama/README.md

 ```

-⚠️ **Important:** To create a new dataset or custom movie data set please create a new file where you can extract the movies the movies and use the vector_store.py to create embeddings for you db.
+⚠️ **Important:** To create a new dataset or custom movie data set please create a new file where you can extract the movies and use the vector_store.py to create embeddings for you db.
 Feel free to use the precreated dataset stored in chroma_vector_store.

 ## Methodology